CLPS: NASA's commercial Moon landing missions

 On its second Moon mission, Intuitive Machines will deliver NASA’s PRIME-1 drill and a mass spectrometer to the Moon’s south pole.
 The lander will drill up to 1 meter below the surface and analyze the soil for water ice, which will be the first demonstration of this sort of technology on the Moon to date.
 The lander will also deploy a rover on the surface to test Nokia’s 4G/LTE network on the Moon, another first.
 Further, there’s the company’s own NASA-supported hopper onboard called Micro-Nova, which will make rocket-powered jumps around the Moon while taking high-resolution images of the surface under its flight path.

-Astrobotic will deliver NASA’s VIPER rover to the Moon’s south pole.
-The rover will explore areas in and around permanently shadowed regions for about 100 days, using its drill and three other instruments to explore the Moon’s water ice deposits, assess their resource potential, and determine how accessible they are.
-This could help us plan future human missions to the Moon’s poles and eventually build sustainable habitats.
+Astrobotic was originally supposed deliver NASA’s VIPER rover to the Moon’s south pole as part of this mission, but NASA cancelled VIPER on July 17, 2024.
+The rover was intended to explore areas in and around permanently shadowed regions for about 100 days, using its drill and three other instruments to explore the Moon’s water ice deposits, assess their resource potential, and determine how accessible they are.
+That would have helped us plan future human missions to the Moon’s poles and eventually build sustainable habitats.

 Render of Firefly's Blue Ghost lander